alex-stephens/INFO3220-assignments/README.md

 ### Soundtrack

 The game has background music which starts playing as soon as the game loads.
-This is implemented in the `Game` class, in particular through the `setSoundtrack`, `playSoundtrack` and `pauseSoundtrack` methods -- this extension integrates with the previous one, such that the soundtrack stops playing on the pause screen and resumes once the user exits the pause screen.
+This is implemented in the `Game` class, in particular through the `setSoundtrack`, `playSoundtrack` and `pauseSoundtrack` methods -- this extension integrates with the pause button extension, such that the soundtrack stops playing when the game is paused, and resumes once unpaused.

 The soundtrack  is configurable by the user, with its path specified in the `resources/config.xml` file under the `<soundtrack>` tag, which must specify a `.wav` file in the `resources` directory.
+This is implemented using Qt's `QSound` library.

 ### Night Mode